 - Correct any inaccurate data we may have about you

 - Receive clarification or lodge a complaint about our data uses

 - Inquire as to other rights and requests covered in the CCPA

 PLEASE CONTACT US VIA EMAIL:

-Please allow for a slower response time via submissions submitted by post.
+Allow for a slower response time via submissions by postal service.

 Please note that Cyberscout will need your legal name, mailing address, telephone number and email address, or be ready to provide such when requested by Cyberscout, so that we may locate your record(s) (if any), conduct proper identity verification prior to complying with any request or inquiry, and communicate with you regarding the status of your request.